de-dh/TP65-receiver-mpy/README.md

 <img align="right" src="img/TP.jpg" width="250" height="auto" />

-Receive temperature data with MicroPython from ThermoPro TP65s outdoor temperature sensor with the RX470C-V01 module.
+This programm allows the reception of temperature data from a **ThermoPro TP65s** outdoor temperature sensor using **MicroPython**.
+The TP sensor transmitts it's data via the 433 MHz ISM Band which can be aquired using a RX470C-V01 receiver.
-The RX470C-V01 module is a low cost (~2 €) 433 MHz receiver for use with microcontrollers (MCUs).
+The **RX470C-V01** module is a low cost (~2 €) 433 MHz receiver for use with microcontrollers (MCUs).

-The program was tested on a Raspberry Pi Pico and on an Esp32-WROVER-B running MicroPython v1.23.0.
+The program was tested on a **Raspberry Pi Pico** and on an **Esp32-WROVER-B** running MicroPython v1.23.0.

 ## Changelog